alioh/alioh.github.io/_posts/2019-7-12-DSND-Capstone-Project.md

 <br>
 <h4 align="left">transcript.json</h4>
 <p align="left">
-Similar to what we saw before in portfolio channels column, here the value column holds dictonary of offer id, amount, offer_id and reward.
+Similar to what we saw before in portfolio channels column, here the value column holds dictionary of offer id, amount, offer_id and reward.
 To fix this I will do the same think I did before with channels, one-hot-encoding, and I will combine offer_id and offer id since both means the same thing.
 The final result looks like this.<font size="1" color="white"> e</font></p><br>

 <img src="https://alioh.github.io/images/2019-7-12/one-hot-encode2.jpg">
 <br>
 <h2 align="left">Analysis</h2>

 <h3 align="left">A. Univariate Exploration</h3>
-<h4 align="left">What are the most common values for each column in each dataframe</h4>
+<h4 align="left">What are the most common values for each column in each data frame</h4>
 <img src="https://alioh.github.io/images/2019-7-12/a1-1.jpg">
 <br>
 <p align="left">
-For age,  we can see that most of ages in our profile dataframe falls in-between 40 and 80.
+For age,  we can see that most of ages in our profile data frame falls in-between 40 and 80.
 We already notice one outlier which is 118.
 Our median is around 58 years old.<font size="1" color="white"> e</font></p>

 <img src="https://alioh.github.io/images/2019-7-12/a2-1.jpg">
 <img src="https://alioh.github.io/images/2019-7-12/a2-2.jpg"> <img src="https://alioh.github.io/images/2019-7-12/a2-3.jpg">
 <br>
-<p align="left">The first bar chart tell us that we have alot profile in the adult age group, ages between 21 and 64.<font size="1" color="white"> e</font></p>
+<p align="left">The first bar chart tell us that we have a lot profile in the adult age group, ages between 21 and 64.<font size="1" color="white"> e</font></p>

 <h4 align="left">What is the average income for Starbucks customers</h4>